paketo-buildpacks/node-engine/README.md

 To package this buildpack for consumption:

 ```
-$ ./scripts/package.sh
+$ ./scripts/package.sh --version <version-number>
 ```

-This builds the buildpack's Go source using `GOOS=linux` by default.
-You can supply another value as the first argument to `package.sh`.
+This will create a `buildpackage.cnb` file under the `build` directory which you can use to build your app as follows:
+`pack build <app-name> -p <path-to-app> -b build/buildpackage.cnb`

 ## `buildpack.yml` Configurations